So you want to deliver using Uber Eats?

 Let’s look at how can you overcome the shortcomings mentioned in the section above.

 - Now that you have your own space online, you can advertise and market your brand the way you wanted to.
 No limited space for new ideas.
-You can be as exclusive and creative with this now that you’re not burdened with guidelines.
+You can be as exclusive and creative with this now that you’re not burdened with a limited set of guidelines.

 Your ride is complete!